 Implied Equity Risk Premium Update

-Teaching: Corporate Finance and Valuation classes for Spring 2015 start on February 2, 2015 and go through May 11, 2015.
-Check teaching for details.
+Teaching: Corporate Finance and Valuation classes for Spring 2015 are now fully archived.
+The Fall semester Valuation class will start on September 2.
+Check Teaching tab for details.

 Writing: Paper on valuing Tesla (with Brad Cornell) won readers' award (Bernstein-Levy) in Journal of Portfolio Management.
-Download the latest version of my annual equity risk premium update by clicking here.
+Download the latest version of my annual equity risk premium update by clicking here and the latest version of my annual country risk update by clicking here.

 Data: The latest overall data update was on January 5, 2015.
 Check under data for downloads and links.